SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Improved Defender

-Your Arcane Jolt and steel defender become more powerful:
+Your Force Jolt and Steel Defender become more powerful:
-• The extra damage and the healing of your Arcane Jolt both increase to 4d6.
+• The extra damage of your Force Jolt increase to 4d6.
-• Your steel defender gains a +2 bonus to Armor Class.
+• Your Steel Defender gains a +2 bonus to Armor Class.